Amkor Technology (NASDAQ:AMKR) Updates Q4 2021 Earnings Guidance

-Amkor Technology (NASDAQ:AMKR) updated its fourth quarter 2021 earnings guidance on Monday.
+Amkor Technology (NASDAQ:AMKR) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.550-$0.750 for the period.
 The company issued revenue guidance of $1.59 billion-$1.69 billion, compared to the consensus revenue estimate of $1.51 billion.

-Amkor Technology (NASDAQ:AMKR) last posted its earnings results on Monday, July 26th.
-The semiconductor company reported $0.51 EPS for the quarter, topping the consensus estimate of $0.42 by $0.09.
-The company had revenue of $1.41 billion during the quarter.
-Amkor Technology had a net margin of 8.51% and a return on equity of 19.31%.
+Amkor Technology (NASDAQ:AMKR) last released its quarterly earnings data on Monday, October 25th.
+The semiconductor company reported $0.74 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.04.
+The firm had revenue of $1.68 billion during the quarter, compared to analyst estimates of $1.70 billion.
+Amkor Technology had a return on equity of 21.78% and a net margin of 9.56%.
+The business’s quarterly revenue was up 24.2% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.38 earnings per share.

-Separately, Credit Suisse Group cut shares of Amkor Technology from an outperform rating to a neutral rating and set a $27.00 price target on the stock. in a research note on Monday, October 11th.
+Separately, Credit Suisse Group lowered Amkor Technology from an outperform rating to a neutral rating and set a $27.00 price target for the company. in a research note on Monday, October 11th.

-In related news, CFO Megan Faust sold 5,000 shares of the business’s stock in a transaction dated Thursday, August 19th.
-The shares were sold at an average price of $23.98, for a total transaction of $119,900.00.
-Following the transaction, the chief financial officer now owns 19,844 shares in the company, valued at $475,859.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Guillaume Marie Jean Rutten sold 25,000 shares of the business’s stock in a transaction dated Monday, August 16th.
-The shares were sold at an average price of $25.93, for a total transaction of $648,250.00.
-Following the transaction, the chief executive officer now owns 405,000 shares in the company, valued at approximately $10,501,650.
+In related news, CFO Megan Faust sold 5,000 shares of Amkor Technology stock in a transaction dated Thursday, October 21st.
+The stock was sold at an average price of $22.94, for a total value of $114,700.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP John Charles Stone sold 9,375 shares of Amkor Technology stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $26.30, for a total value of $246,562.50.
+Following the completion of the sale, the executive vice president now owns 40,927 shares of the company’s stock, valued at $1,076,380.10.
 The disclosure for this sale can be found here.
-Insiders sold 136,875 shares of company stock valued at $3,485,838 over the last three months.
-58.90% of the stock is currently owned by insiders.
+In the last quarter, insiders sold 101,875 shares of company stock valued at $2,612,188.
+58.90% of the stock is owned by corporate insiders.

-A hedge fund recently raised its stake in Amkor Technology stock.
-Morgan Stanley increased its holdings in Amkor Technology, Inc. (NASDAQ:AMKR) by 231.6% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,257,869 shares of the semiconductor company’s stock after buying an additional 878,500 shares during the quarter.
-Morgan Stanley owned about 0.51% of Amkor Technology worth $29,774,000 at the end of the most recent reporting period.
-38.01% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Amkor Technology stock.
+Morgan Stanley grew its stake in shares of Amkor Technology, Inc. (NASDAQ:AMKR) by 231.6% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 1,257,869 shares of the semiconductor company’s stock after buying an additional 878,500 shares during the period.
+Morgan Stanley owned 0.51% of Amkor Technology worth $29,774,000 at the end of the most recent reporting period.
+38.01% of the stock is currently owned by institutional investors.

 About Amkor Technology